TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Field Experiments

-We present two sets of field experiments to validate the two measurement models and conducted a total of 16 autonomous flights to demonstrate our system capabilities.
-Our experiments were designed around University of Adelaide regulations governing the conduct of experimental UAV research.
-Given the need to operate in an autonomous mode, our flight zone, as well as the scope of the experiment, was restricted to University-owned property designated for UAV flight tests.
-Therefore: i) the UAV task was set to search and localize two mobile targets in a search area $75~m \times 300~m$ (2.25 Hectares); and ii) instead of wildlife, we relied on two people, each wore a VHF radio tag on their forearm, and a mobile phone-based GPS data logger on their hands to obtain ground truth; with two extra personnel stationed to maintain constant sight of the UAV as well a pilot in the field and abort the autonomous mode to transfer control to manual operations.
-The volunteers with the radio tags were asked to walk randomly and no other instructions were given.
+In the field trials, the task of the aerial robot system was set to search and localize radio-tags undergoing various motion dynamics in a search area $75~\text{m} \times 300~\text{m}$ ($2.25$ hectares).
+Instead of wildlife, we relied on volunteers to wear a VHF radio tag of the type shown in Figure~\ref{fig_radio_tag} on their forearm, and carry a mobile phone-based GPS data logger in their hands to obtain ground truth data.
+We were required to have two extra personnel stationed to maintain constant sight of the UAV as well a pilot with RePL (Remote Pilot License) in the field capable of aborting the autonomous mode and transferring control to manual operations mode.